 Underinsurance refers to having insurance coverage that is insufficient to cover the total cost of a potential loss, while non-insurance means having no insurance coverage at all.
 Both situations expose you to financial risk, but underinsurance means you have some protection, albeit inadequate.

-Does underinsurance affect premium calculations for future policies?
+Does underinsurance affect premium calculations in future policies?

 Being underinsured itself does not directly affect future premium calculations unless a claim has been made that reveals the underinsurance.
 However, correcting underinsurance by increasing coverage limits will typically lead to higher premiums since you are securing more comprehensive protection.